mandiant/capa/capa/ghidra/README.md

 ```
 > **Note:** You may add the `$GHIDRA_INSTALL_DIR/support` to your `$PATH` in order to call `analyzeHeadless` as a standalone program.

-If you do not have an existing ghidra project, you may also create one with the headlessAnalyzer via the `-Import` flag.
+If you do not have an existing ghidra project, you may also create one with the Headless Analyzer via the `-Import` flag.
 Post scripts may also be ran in the same invocation.

 The syntax to both import a new file and run capa against it is:
 ```bash